cloudmesh-community/book/chapters/iaas/services.md

 # IaaS :o:

-This entire ssection is under construction.
+This entire section is under construction.
 Do not use yet